jackfrancis/kamino/docs/origins.md

 - avoid having to "re-configure" the OS for Kubernetes (e.g., re-plumb systemd)
 - get new nodes with OS patches already pre-installed
-- get new ndoes with common container images pre-pulled
+- get new ndoes with common container images pre-pulled (a pre-warmed container cache)

 Conceptually, we borrow from both the [Prototype Pattern](https://en.wikipedia.org/wiki/Prototype_pattern) and from [Memoization](https://en.wikipedia.org/wiki/Memoization); but, because we are dealing with higher order abstractions like production distributed systems, it is arguably the most correct to say that our solutions follow the [Prototype Pattern](https://en.wikipedia.org/wiki/Prototype_pattern).